Purpose of the Grant Program

 Applicants residing in Finland are not eligible for a Fulbright grant.
-Preference may be given to candidates with no or little experience in Finland.

-The application period for the academic year 2020-2021 ends on September 16, 2019.
+The application period for the 2023-24 academic year is closed.

 The U.S. program partner in the Fulbright Distinguished Chairs Program is the Council for International Exchange of Scholars (IIE/CIES).
 Applications are submitted through IIE/CIES, which pre-screens the applications in the United States and forwards the recommended dossiers to the Fulbright Finland in Helsinki for final selection.